WE’RE ALL IN THIS TOGETHER

 - HERBICIDE: Quinclorac (e.g. Accord, Clever, Facet and Masterline Quinclorac)

 Questions remain about whether canola treated with the active ingredient quinclorac is acceptable in all key export markets for canola.
-The member companies of the Western Grains Elevator Association and the Canadian Oilseed Processors Association have individually advised that they will not accept delivery of canola grown and harvested in 2017 that has been treated with quinclorac.
+Based on current information, the member companies of the Western Grain Elevator Association and the Canadian Oilseed Processors Association have individually advised that they will not accept delivery of canola grown and harvested in 2017-2018 that has been treated with quinclorac – see 2018 update below.
 Residues can occur in canola seed, oil and meal and there is no tolerance established to facilitate trade with China.
 Until exporters and processors are confident that they can ship quinclorac-treated canola to China without trade concerns, growers are advised to avoid this marketing risk by using other cleavers control methods.
 Learn more about quinclorac and options for controlling cleavers.

 - FUNGICIDE: Metconazole (e.g. Quash)

-Growers will have limited options to sell canola treated with metconazole (the active ingredient in Quash) as several grain buyers have indicated they will not accept canola treated with metconazole in 2017.
-Residues can occur in canola seed and there is no tolerance established to facilitate trade with China.
-Residues do not occur in oil or meal.
+Growers will have limited options to sell canola treated with metconazole (the active ingredient in Quash) as several grain buyers have individually advised they will not accept canola treated with metconazole in 2018.
+Residues can occur in canola seed and there is no maximum residue limit established to facilitate trade with China.
+Metconazole residues do not occur in oil or meal.
+The Grower Declaration required by individual grain handlers and exporters details the active ingredients that are not acceptable for delivery for specific grain types in any given crop year.
 Consult your grain buyer for more information.

 To learn more about Crop Protection Products and International Markets, including export requirements, roles throughout the value chain and responsible commercialization, read this brochure.